apache/cordova-plugin-contacts/README.md

 }
 ```

+---

-__WARNING__: Collection and use of contact data raises
+⚠️ __WARNING__: Collection and use of contact data raises
 important privacy issues.
 Your app's privacy policy should discuss
 how the app uses contact data and whether it is shared with any other
 parties.
 Contact information is considered sensitive because it
 reveals the people with whom a person communicates.
 Therefore, in
 addition to the app's privacy policy, you should strongly consider
 providing a just-in-time notice before the app accesses or uses
 contact data, if the device operating system doesn't do so
 already.
 That notice should provide the same information noted above,
 as well as obtaining the user's permission (e.g., by presenting
 choices for __OK__ and __No Thanks__).
 Note that some app
 marketplaces may require the app to provide a just-in-time notice and
 obtain the user's permission before accessing contact data.
 A
 clear and easy-to-understand user experience surrounding the use of
 contact data helps avoid user confusion and perceived misuse of
 contact data.
 For more information, please see the [Privacy Guide](http://cordova.apache.org/docs/en/latest/guide/appdev/privacy/index.html).

-Report issues with this plugin on the [Apache Cordova issue tracker](https://issues.apache.org/jira/issues/?jql=project%20%3D%20CB%20AND%20status%20in%20%28Open%2C%20%22In%20Progress%22%2C%20Reopened%29%20AND%20resolution%20%3D%20Unresolved%20AND%20component%20%3D%20%22Plugin%20Contacts%22%20ORDER%20BY%20priority%20DESC%2C%20summary%20ASC%2C%20updatedDate%20DESC)
+---

 ## Deprecation Notice

 This plugin is being deprecated.
 No more work will be done on this plugin by the Cordova development community.
 You can continue to use this plugin and it should work as-is in the future but any more arising issues will not be fixed by the Cordova community.

+---

 ## Installation

-This requires cordova 5.0+ ( current stable v1.0.0 )

     cordova plugin add cordova-plugin-contacts

-Older versions of cordova can still install via the __deprecated__ id ( stale v0.2.16 )
+Older versions of cordova can still install via the __deprecated__ id (stale v0.2.16)

     cordova plugin add org.apache.cordova.contacts

-It is also possible to install via repo url directly ( unstable )
+It is also possible to install via repo url directly (unstable)

     cordova plugin add https://github.com/apache/cordova-plugin-contacts.git